Office Hours: How we built the new UI for AuthZed Dedicated

-Open source authorization: embed or look for alternatives?
-Comparing Casbin and SpiceDB
+Open source authorization: Comparing Casbin and SpiceDB

 /images/upload/jess-hustace.jpg